mrled/keymap.click/docs/devnotes.md

 It has a world-class explanation of why functional React is different from class-based React, with great visuals.
 It focused me on a question: "what state changes should trigger my callback?"

+## Fix linting errors

+Use eslint, it seems to be recommended in a lot of places

+✅ Done